makersacademy/chitter-challenge/USER_STORIES.md

 Testing stage

 # Project:
-We are going to write a small Twitter clone that will allow the users to post messages to a public stream.
+I am going to write a small Twitter clone that will allow the users to post messages to a public stream.

 # Project features:
 - You don't have to be logged in to see the peeps.